1 | Peringuey’s adder |

 4 | Bug-eyed house snake |

 A snake known as Grootooghuisslang locally.
-Bug-eyed house snakes inhabit northwest South Africa, but have made Namibia their stronghold, occupying the entire western half.
-This is a nocturnal snake, which has great patience and moves around slowly and deliberately.
+Bug-eyed house snakes (Boaedon mentalis) inhabit northwest South Africa, but also have a stronghold in southern and western Namibia.
+This is a nocturnal snake, which has great patience and moves around the parched wilderness slowly and deliberately.

 If the bug-eyed house snake duelled a cobra or black mamba, it would lose without question.
-However, they have a powerful squeeze for their size, which is up to 60cm.
-Their eyes are a golden colour while their forked tongue is fleshy pink.
+However, they have a powerful squeeze force for their size, which is up to 60cm.
+Their eyes are a golden colour, while their forked tongue is a fleshy pink.

 5 | Anchieta’s dwarf python |

-The true python family (Latin name: python) has 10 members worldwide, and Anchieta’s python is the most obscure.
+The true python genus (Latin name: Python) has 10 members worldwide, and Anchieta’s python is the most obscure.
 The African rock python got a size headstart long ago, so instead, Anchieta’s python went down the route of camouflage.
-This species prefers rocky areas within savannahs, and has evolved a corresponding dirty brown base of scales with beige-black blotches.
-Unlike the rock python’s 7 metres, this species maxes out at just 183cm.
-Anchieta’s pythons lives in northern Namibia, in the moister regions, and crosses over into Angola.

 6 | Karoo sand snake |

 The tail distracts the bird, and the Karoo sand snake vanishes into the thorny depths of its favourite bush.
-It’s a painful yet effective last ditch survival technique.
-Not all Psammophis members are confirmed to detach their tails – the hissing sand snake (Psammophis sibilans) is another.
+It’s a painful, yet effective last ditch survival technique.
+Not all Psammophis members are confirmed to detach their tails – the hissing sand snake (Psammophis sibilans) of Ethiopia is another which has the power.

 7 | Dwarf beaked snake |

-Dwarf beaked snakes are believed to be mimicking their neighbour the horned adder in appearance.
-This isn’t a pure desert dweller, and its patterns are somewhere inbetween as well.
-Dwarf beaked snakes have a beige underlying colour to blend effortlessly into shifting sands, but also darker stripes for when they move into dry shrubland.
-It’s the perfect combination for staying invisible to birds at all times.
-It’s equally unlikely that conservationists would spot this snake if they flew over the Namib desert in a helicopter.
-They’d have to get incredibly lucky and train their binoculars on precisely the correct 5 metre parcel of land, and even then they’d have trouble distinguishing it from a low thorny scrub.
+Dwarf beaked snakes are believed to be a visual mimic of their dangerous neighbour, the horned viper (Bitis caudalis).
+They have a beige underlying colour, overlaid with brownish markings, and this doubles up as a perfect camouflage in their parched habitats.
+A bird flying overhead would struggle to spot this snake, as would a group of conservationists flying over the Namib desert in a helicopter.
+They’d have to get incredibly lucky and train their binoculars on precisely the correct 5 metre parcel of land, and even then, they’d have difficulty distinguishing it from a low thorny scrub.

-This species maxes out at only 50cm.
+The dwarf beaked snake reaches a maximum of just 50cm.
 Up close, their eyes look like a distant unlit planet: a round black pupil and a red iris, with a small white line around the pupil.
-Dwarf beaked snakes live in western South Africa and southern Angola, but Namibia contains their most territory.

 8 | Angolan coral snake |

-Angolan coral snakes measure up to 76cm, and have highly variable colours.
-Some such as above are black against pale grey, which darkens towards the head, which is fully black.
-Others have pale chest bands which are clearly mimicking a cobra.
-Angolan coral snakes even rear up and flare their necks to complete the mimicry.
+Angolan coral snakes reach a maximum of 76cm, and have highly variable colours.
+Some individuals are black against pale grey, and darken towards the head, which is fully black.
+Others have pale chest bands which are clearly mimicking a cobra, while others are significantly redder.
+Angolan coral snakes even rear up and flare their necks to complete the cobra mimicry.

 9 | Karoo tiger snake |

 A close relative of the eastern tiger snake which roams South Africa (neither are related to Australia’s tiger snakes).
-This is a mostly harmless species, with round eyes and only two colours.
-Karoo tiger snakes measure 40-60cm (maximum 68cm) and prefer rocky arid regions, being restricted to the southern half of Namibia.
+This is a mostly harmless species, with round eyes and only two sharply contrasting colours.
+Karoo tiger snakes measure 40-60cm (maximum 68cm) and are restricted to the southern half of Namibia, where they inhabit rocky arid regions.
+Their diet consists mainly of lizards and geckos.

 Karoo tiger snakes (Telescopus beetzi) are common where they live, and as usual in these sparsely populated parts, are mainly sighted when crossing roads.
-Like most snakes, their eyesight isn’t great, but a few meters away, they’ll sense your presence and start hissing aggressively, while drawing their head back and hanging their mouth open.
+Like most snakes, their eyesight isn’t great, but a few metres away, they’ll sense your presence and start hissing aggressively, while drawing their head back and hanging their mouth open.
+If they do land a rare bite, then you have absolutely nothing to fear.

 10 | Schinz’s beaked blind snake |

-There are many blind snakes globally, humble tunnel lovers which stick to underground chambers and have poor eyesight.
-However, this Namibian species has a difference, something that no human could dream of – a beak.
+This tiny blind snake inhabits 4 countries: western South Africa, southwest Botswana, far southern Angola, and a huge swathe of Namibia.
+There are dozens of blind snakes worldwide, humble soil lovers which mainly live underground and have very poor eyesight.
+However, this Namibian species has a difference, something no human could dream of – a beak.

-This tiny snake reaches a maximum of only 29cm.
-Schinz’s beaked blind snakes (Rhinotyphlops schinzi) live in arid regions of southern Namibia, and spend most of their lives below the surface.
-However, they come to the surface occasionally, where locals encounter them on roads.
-Being out of their element on the surface, they wriggle furiously when caught.
+Shinz’s beaked blind snake (Rhinotyphlops schinzi) reaches a record of only 29cm, and lacks any venom.
+They’re mainly found in arid regions of southern Namibia, and spend most of their lives below the surface.
+However, they venture to the surface occasionally, where locals often encounter them on roads.
+When caught, they never bite, but wriggle furiously in the palm of your hand.

-Schinz’s beaked blind snake feeds on tiny ants and ant pupae.
-Little research has been conducted on its signature beak, but we have an educated guess: that the downward pointing beak is for scraping loose dirt away and uncovering its small insect prey.
+Schinz’s beaked blind snakes feed mainly on ants and ant pupae.
+The exact reason for its namesake beak is a mystery, but we have an educated guess: that the downward pointing beak is for scraping loose dirt away and uncovering its tiny insect prey.